Juan-Jones/earnonlinemoney/content/blog/play-games-for-cash.md

 ## Monetizing Cash Games Online

 Tired of taking surveys for rewards?
 If so, you can earn money playing games.
 Cash games online represent a lucrative avenue to monetize your skills and expertise.
 Unlike traditional gaming, where victory often rewards with points or virtual achievements, cash games offer tangible rewards.
-From poker to esports tournaments, the spectrum of opportunities is vast and varied.
+From poker to e-sports tournaments, the spectrum of opportunities is vast and varied.
 Let's examine some of the most prominent strategies for gamers seeking to capitalize on their passion:

 ### Live Streaming and Content Creation

 In recent years, live streaming platforms such as Twitch, YouTube Gaming, and Facebook Gaming have emerged as lucrative platforms for gamers to showcase their skills and entertain audiences worldwide.
-By broadcasting gameplay, engaging with viewers, and cultivating a loyal fan base, content creators can monetize channels through advertising, subscriptions, donations, and sponsorships.
+By broadcasting game-play, engaging with viewers, and cultivating a loyal fan base, content creators can monetize channels through advertising, subscriptions, donations, and sponsorships.
 With dedication and consistency, streaming can evolve from a hobby into a sustainable source of income, enabling gamers to monetize their expertise and personality.

-#### Make Money on Twitch
+#### Monetize Twitch Channel

-Monetizing your Twitch channel involves exploring various revenue streams, including subscriptions, donations, sponsorships, and affiliate marketing.
+[Monetizing your Twitch channel]({{< relref "get-paid-on-twitch" >}}) involves exploring various revenue streams, including subscriptions, donations, sponsorships, and affiliate marketing.
 Encourage viewers to subscribe to your channel for exclusive perks and emotes, and enable donation features to allow supporters to contribute directly to your content creation efforts.

 ### Earn Money on Esports